AChiabodo/AMLNotes/Questions.md

 7. **Generative vs discriminator**
    - Generative and discriminator models are both used in GANs.
 The generator model generates new data, while the discriminator model is trained to distinguish between real and generated data.
 8. **Reinforcement learning**
    - Reinforcement learning is a type of machine learning where an agent learns to make decisions by interacting with an environment and receiving feedback in the form of rewards or penalties.
+The goal of RL is to learn a policy, which is a strategy that specifies the action the agent should take under each possible state.
+The agent's objective is to maximize the cumulative reward over time.
 9. **Domain adaptation**
    - Domain adaptation is a technique used to adapt a model trained on one dataset to work well on a different but related dataset.
 10. **Back propagation**